jtickle/gravity/README.md

 * Gravity Simulation
   * Stars have mass, position, momentum
+    * Stars get a radius, calculated on mass change, for drawing the pretty circle on the screen
   * Gravity between stars is applied continuously
   * Stars collide and merge in an inelastic collision
 * GUI